-Using Mistplay and playing these mobile games didn’t take up as much battery as I would have thought.
-Most of the games have “battery saving mode” so they don’t drain your phone’s power while you are playing.
-This was a pleasant surprise.
+Using Mistplay and playing these mobile games didn’t take up as much battery as I thought.
+Most games have “battery saving mode,” so they don’t drain your phone’s power while you are playing.

 If you’re in after the down and dirty – get Mistplay here!

-If you’re interested in the full Mistplay review – keep reading and all of your questions will be answered!
+If you’re interested in the full Mistplay review, keep reading; all your questions will be answered!

 How Much Can You Make from Mistplay?

 You are not going to get rich with mobile gaming.
-In fact, you won’t even make real money with Mistplay.
-But what you will earn is units, which are redeemable for gift cards.
+You won’t even make real money with Mistplay.
+But you will earn units, which are redeemable for gift cards.

-The lowest amount you can get in a gift card is fifty cents, which costs 400 units.
+The lowest amount in a gift card is fifty cents, which costs 400 units.

 How quickly you earn depends on what games you play and how often you play.
-Mistplay has a “boosted game” feature, and if you play the games that are boosted, you earn extra units.
+Mistplay has a “boosted game” feature; you make extra units if you play boosted games.

 What is the Fastest Way to Make Money with Mistplay?